Pylons/pyramid/docs/narr/models.rst

           self.created = datetime.datetime.now()

-A model consists of two things: the object which defines the model (above as the class ``IBlogEntry``), and an *interface* attached to the model object.
-An interface simply tags the model object with a "type" that can be referred to within view configuration.
+A model consists of two things: the object which defines the model (above as the class ``IBlogEntry``), and an :term:`interface` attached to the model object.
+An interface simply tags the model object with a "type" that can be referred to within the :term:`application registry`.
 A model object can implement zero or more interfaces.
 The interface must be an instance of a class that inherits from ``zope.interface.Interface``.

 You specify that a model *implements* an interface by using the